-Figure 6: LAN ports on the Application Unit
+Figure 8: LAN ports on the Application Unit

+No. Meaning

-1 LAN link/transfer (System LAN port SYS1 or SYS2) Lights up green if a LAN connection exists.
-Does not light up if no LAN connection exists.
+1 LAN link/transfer (System LAN port SYS1 or SYS2 )

+• Lights up green if a LAN connection exists.

+• Does not light up if no LAN connection exists.

-Flashes green when a LAN transfer is in progress.
+• Flashes green when a LAN transfer is in progress.

-2 LAN speed (System LAN port SYS1 or SYS2) Lights up yellow for a LAN transfer rate of 1 Gbps.
+2 LAN speed (System LAN port SYS1 or SYS2 )

+• Lights up yellow for a LAN transfer rate of 1 Gbps.

-3 LAN speed Unused port
+3 LAN speed (unused port)

-4 LAN link/transfer
+4 LAN link/transfer (unused port)

-5 LAN speed Unused port
+5 LAN speed (unused port)

-6 LAN link/transfer
+6 LAN link/transfer (unused port)

 The MAC addresses entered on the green ID card refer to LAN #1 (SYS1) and #2 (SYS2).
 The MAC addresses of LAN ports #3 (not used) and #4 (not used) are then the next two MAC addresses in ascending order.
-The green ID card is located on the front of the Application Unit, see item 1 in figure 1 on page 11.
+The green ID card is located on the front of the Application Unit, see item 1 in figure 1/2.